 A convection oven uses fans to propel the heat around the inside of the oven.
 This ensures that your meal is cooked quickly and evenly.

-“A true convection mode use a cal-rod heating element that is wrapped around a fan… and of course the fan itself,” Chef Nicole Parmenter of Yale Appliance and Lighting told Digital Trends.
-“The heating element heats up and the fan pushes the hot air around the oven cavity, basically to prevent hot spots.
+“A true convection mode uses a cal-rod heating element that is wrapped around a fan … and, of course, the fan itself,” Chef Nicole Parmenter of Yale Appliance and Lighting told Digital Trends.
+“The heating element heats up, and the fan pushes the hot air around the oven cavity, basically to prevent hot spots.
 The reason why convection is more effective is because the forced hot air feels more intense.
 At higher temperatures, you can get a better oven sear in less time.
 The fan helps excess moisture evaporate.”

 A convection steam oven uses both of these methods.
 Steam gives you a healthy cooking option, while the convection mode allows you to hit higher temperatures and brown meats.
 Some ovens, such as the Wolf Convection Steam Oven, use digital sensors to determine how much steam or dry heat is needed, then seamlessly switches between these two methods to give you a perfect cook.

 Steam oven benefits

 A convection steam oven, on the other hand, is capable of using both steam and dry heat.
 This means that in addition to the unique cooking qualities of a steam oven, you can also bake and roast in these ovens, as they can heat up to 450 degrees Fahrenheit (232 degrees Celsius).